clojurust/clojurust/README.md

 <!-- /TOC -->

 ## Current state
 WIP in an analysis and test state, and so a working version is out of sight for now.
+Days have only 48 hours, be patient.

-As I'm a newbie in Rust, I hit all the bads of borrowing, referencing, Arcs, automatic derefs, timeline problems...
+As I'm a newbie in Rust, I hit all the bad of borrowing, referencing, Arcs, automatic deref, time-line problems...
 But it begin to enter in my fingers... :wink:

 For now, in the creation of the clojure::rust modules, say the Rust host environment, as Clojure is an hosted language.
 Rust, as a bare-metal language, has no dynamic abilities per se, and is even opposed to such an approach as all is verified at compile time.
 So a lot of information should be statically stored for the library to function.

 The idea, is not to have an optimized structure as first draft, but a working concepts framework, easy to refactor as experiments are tested.

 For example the current model for Clojure objects is a boxed and synchronized structure.
-Returned values are boxed in a Result struct incorporating error values.
-So it's clearly the less efficient and the more ressource consumig way to do it, so optimization can only go in a more fast result... :grind:
+Returned values are boxed in a Result enum incorporating error values.
+So it's clearly the less efficient and the more ressource consuming way to do it, so optimization can only go in a more fast result... :grind:

 Meanwhile, the first Core Clojure classes can be developed in parallel, for testing purposes, but a strong separation shall be preserved.

+## Processes
+The idea is to mainly automatize the process in order to grab all data and to create standard implementation w/o errors.

+### Getting original code structure
+With the intend to grab all the skeleton of the original Java library and ease creation of Rust code skeleton as Rust doesn't play with reflection well...
+This will get the Objects, Abstract, Interfaces, defined in the core of the library, and to get the same info for the Java standard library to be implemented in Rust.

+This will be written in Clojure as it has access to reflection and, well...
+It's a better language for this type of work.

+### Create or update the code with the data
+This will create or modify module and files hierarchy according to original data.
+Each Interface, and Abstract will create a new .rs file with a trait, each Object will create a TObject struct.
+The process will create code implementation place in the trait and struct definition with macros to generate all necessary code to match Java behavior.
+A new version of original code can modify the generated code, but not regenerate it.
+I shall only modify, if deletion of element is done, there should be done by commenting out the intended place.

+In order to differentiate Generated code and Rust code, the names will be camel-cased... even is this is bad Rust writing.

+### Macros to add Rust missing code
+We can access functions in Rust from trait object, but not automagically in the implemented structs.
+The same way derived trait doesn't permit to use function from their parents.
+Macros will add code to the files from simple struct and trait definitions, with code to implement them with struct functions call.
+Placeholders are already generated, so there should be only one place to add code to.
+This will also create generation of Functions, Classes, Interfaces, Protocols data to permit ClojuRust runtime to work.

+### Implement Rust code
+This is the long and painful work that will be proceeded manually... pfff...

 ## Goals
-* Define an internal object model.
+* [X] Define an internal object model.
+* [ ] Grab code structure from original JVM Clojure.
-* Generate skeleton from Clojure core library programmatically.
+* [ ] Generate skeleton from Clojure core library programmatically.
-* Implement Clojure Java code into Rust implementation.
+* [ ] Implement Clojure Java code into Rust implementation.
-* Test a way to have an interpreter of Clojure code.
+* [ ] Test a way to have an interpreter of Clojure code (eval).
-* Test a way to have a VM based on a stack machine.
+* [ ] Test a way to have a VM based on a stack machine.
-* Test a way to dynamically compile Clojure code in machine code.
+* [ ] Test a way to dynamically compile Clojure code in machine code.
-* Test a way to create Rust code to compile Clojure code.
+* [ ] Test a way to create Rust code to compile Clojure code.

 ## Documentation
-* [Clojurust crate](https://clojurust.github.io/clojurust.doc/clojurust/) Rust version of Clojure Java Core
+* [ClojuRust crate](https://clojurust.github.io/clojurust.doc/clojurust/) Rust version of Clojure Java Core
 * [Im crate](https://clojurust.github.io/clojurust.doc/im/) Immutable data structures for Rust by Bodil

 ## Code projects